 Back in the day you could walk right from the pool deck to the beaches at the Polynesian.
-Not anymore, as after its refurb the pool is fenced in, and there’s a new set of fences between the beaches and the waters of the Seven Seas Lagoon.
+Not anymore, as the pool is now fenced in behind the umbrellas on the left.

 Another beach stretches along the DVC Bungalows.

-And there’s a third stretch of beaches near Luau Cove, between most of the Poly and the Grand Floridian.
+And there’s another stretch of beaches near Luau Cove, between most of the Poly and the Grand Floridian.

 This review continues here.

 TOPICS IN THIS REVIEW OF DISNEY’S POLYNESIAN VILLAGE RESORT

 - Summary and overview of Disney’s Polynesian Village Resort